-We demonstrate that shape-based few-shot learning outperforms image-based approaches, establishing an empirical upper bound on the effectiveness of a shape bias.
+We report on two sets of investigations.
+First, we examine the relative effectiveness of purely image-based and purely shape-based approaches to few-shot categorization.
+We demonstrate that purely shape-based few-shot learning outperforms image-based approaches, and establish an empirical upper bound on the effectiveness of a shape bias.
 Second, we develop a novel approach for training an image embedding representation for low-shot categorization which incorporates an explicit shape bias, which we outline in Figure~\ref{fig:approach_overview}.
 We benchmark this approach on a representative set of SOTA few-shot learning architectures and demonstrate that the incorporation of shape bias results in increased generalization accuracy over image-based training alone.
 In summary, this paper makes the following contributions: \begin{itemize} \itemsep{-0.3em} \item A new approach to add explicit shape-bias to existing low-shot image classification methods, utilizing 3D object shape to learn similarity relationships between objects, which leads to improved low-shot performance. \item The first evidence that shape information can enable image-based low-shot classifiers to generalize with higher accuracy to novel object categories. \item Toys4K - new 3D object dataset containing approximately twice the number of object categories as previous datasets which can be used for low-shot learning. \end{itemize}